 Next, draw one line that shoots up from the endpoint of the left-hand line that makes up her tail and another that shoots out from a point 1/4 of the way up the right-hand side of her tail.
 Have these two lines almost meet.
 The end of these two lines is where the fin begins.

 Create the fin by drawing a wavy line up towards the right hand, and back down again.
 Repeat the process once again to create a second fin.
 The resulting image should almost resemble the claw of a crab.
 Try to make the lines as wavy as possible to give the impression of movement.

-Finish off by drawing a number of small sideways half moons along the tail.
-This will make the tail look scaly, just like a fishes skin!
+Finish off by drawing several small sideways half moons along the tail.
+This will make the tail look scaly, just like a fish's skin!

 At this point, your mermaid should be complete!
 If you are feeling creative, you can always add other adornments to your mermaid, from a pearl necklace to a crown to dangly bracelets.
 The sky (or ocean?) is the limit!

 Welcome to my Guestbook! - Did you enjoy this tutorial?
 Did you learn something new?

 It was cute .
 Would you mind drawing ariel next ?

 bella on January 01, 2020: